Biden eyes major foreign policy shifts if he wins | WTOP

 – Middle East: Restore assistance to the Palestinian Authority that the Trump administration has eliminated as well as to agencies that support Palestinian refugees.
 Biden hasn’t said he will reverse Trump’s recognition of Jerusalem as Israel’s capital or return the embassy to Tel Aviv.

 – United Nations: Restore U.S. membership in U.N. agencies such as the U.N.
 Educational, Scientific and Cultural Organization and possibly the U.N.
-Human Rights Commission.
+Human Rights Council.

 – Europe: Tone down rhetoric Trump has used to berate and insult European allies.
 Biden can be expected to try to warm relations among NATO partners.